oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/technical-papers.md

   IEEE Haptics Symposium 2020 solicits technical papers that report original, novel, unpublished work relevant to all the scientific, technological, and application aspects of haptics.

+  Conference Technical Papers - Up to 6 pages in length, including references.

+  Deadline: 20 October, 2019

+  Transactions on Haptics Papers (new for 2020!) - Up to 6 pages in length, including references.

+  Deadline: 20 September, 2019

+  Papers accepted to the new IEEE Transactions on Haptics Journal track will be presented at the conference and simultaneously published as short papers in IEEE Transactions on Haptics.
 image: /img/dc/bg03.jpg
 ---
 We solicit technical papers that report original, novel, unpublished work relevant to all the scientific, technological, and application aspects of haptics.